radishmouse/tow-tow/README.md

 Why yes!

 - Press the `space` bar to reset the count and the marks from previous hits.
+You'll hear the same little song play when you reset.
 - Press the `up` arrow to increase the pixel threshold by 5.
 This should reduce the number of false positives.
 - Press the `down` arrow to decrease the pixel threshold by 5.
 Do this if you're hitting the target, but it's not registering.